 Young leadership for a greener Europe

 The Organics Europe Youth Network is a dynamic coalition of young leaders and organisations across Europe dedicated to empowering the voice of youth engaged in organic agriculture and sustainable food systems.
-Coordinated by IFOAM Organics Europe, this independent, bottom-up initiative unites stakeholders from young farmers to businesses and academia.
-The network emphasises the importance of generational renewal in agriculture, aiming to integrate youth perspectives into policymaking and address challenges faced by young organic farmers.
+Coordinated by IFOAM Organics Europe, this independent, bottom-up initiative brings together youth stakeholders – from farmers, to businesses, and academia.
+The network emphasises the importance of generational renewal in agriculture, integrating youth perspectives into policymaking while tackling challenges faced by young organic farmers.

 About the network

-As one of its first activities after its official inauguration, the Network adopted a proclamation collectively calling for greater representation of youth perspectives in agricultural policymaking and declaring its commitment to contributing to the empowerment of the voice and needs of young organic farmers and operators.
+Following its official launch in 2025, one of the Network’s first activities was adopting a proclamation collectively calling for greater representation of youth perspectives in agricultural policymaking, and declaring its commitment to amplifying the voices and needs of young organic farmers and operators.

-Another highlight was the publication of its first the first Position Paper on Generational Renewal in July 2025.
-The paper highlights the urgency of supporting young organic farmers who are building a cornerstone of the sustainable transition of European agriculture and sets out concrete policy recommendations in seven key areas: tailored funding and finance, CAP, access to land, fairness in supply chains, reforms to unfair trading practices; organic- and agroecology-integrated vocational education; and investment in rural infrastructure and services.
+Another highlight was the publication of its first Position Paper on Generational Renewal in July 2025.
+The paper highlights the urgency of supporting young organic farmers who are building a cornerstone of the sustainable transition of European agriculture and sets out concrete policy recommendations in seven key areas: tailored funding and finance, CAP, access to land, fairness in supply chains, reforms to unfair trading practices, organic- and agroecology-integrated vocational education, and investment in rural infrastructure and services.

 Generational renewal is a must-have, not a nice-to-have